-To the Board of Directors Wilson-Davis & Company, Inc. 236 South Main Street Salt Lake City, Utah 84101
+To the Board of Directors and Shareholders of Wilson-Davis & Company, Inc.

-We have performed the procedures included in Rule 17a-5(e)(4) under the Securities Exchange Act of 1934 and in the Securities Investor Protection Corporation (SIPC) Series 600 Rules, which are enumerated below, and were agreed to by Wilson-Davis & Company, Inc. (the "Company") and the SIPC, solely to assist you and the SIPC in evaluating the Company's compliance with the applicable instructions of the General Assessment Reconciliation (Form SIPC-7) for the year ended June 30, 2020.
+We have performed the procedures included in Rule 17a-5(e)(4) under the Securities Exchange Act of 1934 and in the Securities Investor Protection Corporation (SIPC) Series 600 Rules, which are enumerated below, and were agreed to by Wilson-Davis & Company, Inc. (the "Company") and the SIPC, solely to assist you and the SIPC in evaluating the Company's compliance with the applicable instructions of the General Assessment Reconciliation (Form SIPC-7) for the year ended June 30, 2021.
 Management of the Company is responsible for its Form SIPC-7 and for its compliance with those requirements.
 This agreed-upon procedures engagement was conducted in accordance with the standards of the Public Company Accounting Oversight Board (United States) and in accordance with attestation standards established by the American Institute of Certified Public Accountants.
 The sufficiency of these procedures is solely the responsibility of those parties specified in this report.
 Consequently, we make no representation regarding the sufficiency of the procedures described below either for the purpose for which this report has been requested or for any other purpose.